On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

-Section~\ref{sec:mpdata} contains a tutorial on MPDATA variants and is limited to one-dimensional homogeneous advection of a positive-sign signal.
-It is presented with the aim of gathering information that is scattered across works focusing on more complex computational fluid dynamics applications of MPDATA.
-Example simulations employing an analytically solvable test case pertaining to the evolution of cloud droplet size spectrum in a cumulus cloud is used to depict the effects on numerical broadening from enabling the discussed algorithm variants.
-While comprehensive from the point of view of the considered problem of diffusional growth, the presented material merely hints the versatility of the algorithm.
-For a proper review of MPDATA family of algorithms highlighting the multi-dimensional aspects and its multifaceted applications, see \citet{Smolarkiewicz_and_Margolin_1998,Smolarkiewicz_2006,Kuehnlein_and_Smolarkiewicz_2017}.
+The following introductory subsections start with a chronologically presented literature review of applications of MPDATA to the problem of condensational growth of particles.
+Section~\ref{sec:mpdata} focuses on a simple analytically solvable box-model test case with no spatial dimension considered, and serves as a tutorial on MPDATA variants.
+It is presented to gather the information that is scattered across works focusing on more complex computational fluid dynamics applications of MPDATA.
+Presented simulations pertaining to the evolution of cloud droplet size spectrum in a cumulus cloud depict how enabling the discussed algorithm variants affects simulated droplet spectrum width.
+An analysis of the computational cost of different algorithm variants is~carried out and corroborated with previously published data.
+While comprehensive from the point of view of the considered problem of diffusional growth (and hence limited to one-dimensional homogeneous advection of positive-sign fields), the presented material merely hints at the versatility of the algorithm.
+For a proper review of the MPDATA family of algorithms highlighting the multi-dimensional aspects and its multifaceted applications, we refer to \citet{Smolarkiewicz_and_Margolin_1998_JCP}, \citet{Smolarkiewicz_2006} and \citet{Kuehnlein_and_Smolarkiewicz_2017}.

-Section~\ref{sec:results} documents analyses of spectral broadening and mass conservativeness.
-An analysis of the computational cost of different algorithm variants is carried out and corroborated with previously published data.